solarify/chartdb/README.md

 #### Modifications of the code 🔧

+## setup
+Create a firebase project and configure a firebase Storage.

+Update the cors of this project with this command

+> gsutil cors set cors.json gs://solarify-dwh-lab.appspot.com

 ## SSO 🔑
 Now every route is protected by the login page. loggin in with google sso for now.